vin2004/code-challenge/README.md

 # code-challenge
-This code was used conduct an online coding competition and able was able to scale till 100 members.
+This code was used conduct an online coding competition and was able to scale till 100 members.